ELPUB 2018 Travel and Transportation

 If you need a Visa to visit Canada, you should:

 - Consult the processing times to learn how early you should apply for a visa, if you need one.
 The earlier the process is started the better.
+Processing times for visa applications vary depending on the visa office and the time of the year.
+Participants are encouraged to apply approximately 12 weeks in advance of their departure date to ensure they receive the visa in time.

 - Find out how to apply for a visa, the fee for a visa and how to check the status of your application.